Invasion of Yugoslavia: Deployment in Romania

 King Carol II of Romania, starting from the cession of Bessarabia and Northern Bukovina to the Soviet Union, proposed in a letter to Adolf Hitler on 2 July 1940 that Germany send a military mission to Romania.
 The Romanian government asked that a mission be sent urgently on 7 September 1940, the day after Carol's abdication.
 The decision to aid Romania was taken on 19 September, and Hungary was asked to provide transit to German soldiers on 30 September.
 The first troops entered Romania on 10 October.
 They entered Bucharest two days later (12 October) to shouts of Heil!
 The official explanation for the presence of German troops was that they were there to train the Romanian army.
 Hitler's directive to the troops on 10 October had stated that "it is necessary to avoid even the slightest semblance of military occupation of Romania."
 In the second half of October, the Romanian leader, Ion Antonescu, asked that the military mission be expanded.
 The Germans happily obliged the request, since the oil fields and refineries at Ploiești were vital to their war effort.
 Romania was also an important launching point for an attack on the Soviet Union, which made the presence of German troops a violation of the Molotov–Ribbentrop Pact of 23 August 1939.

-By the middle of November, the 13th Motorised Infantry Division had been assembled in Romania and reinforced by the 4th Panzer Regiment, engineers and signal troops, as well as six fighter and two reconnaissance Luftwaffe squadrons, and some antiaircraft artillery.
+By the middle of November, the 13th Motorised Infantry Division had been assembled in Romania and reinforced by the 4th Panzer Regiment, engineers, and signal troops, as well as six fighter and two reconnaissance Luftwaffe squadrons, and some anti-aircraft artillery.
 A total of seventy batteries of artillery were moved into Romania.
 On 23 November, Romania signed the Tripartite Pact.
 At the time Germany informed Romania that she would not be expected to participate in an attack on Greece, but that Germany wanted to use Romanian territory to provide a base for a German attack.
 On 24 November, Antonescu met with Wilhelm Keitel, chief of the Oberkommando der Wehrmacht, to discuss common defense.
 As a result of this meeting, the 16th Panzer Division was sent to Romania in late December.
 The 12th Army and First Panzer Group, along with heavy bridging equipment for the planned crossing of the Danube, followed in January 1941.
 By January 1941 the total number of German effectives in Romania was 170,639.
 Those elements of the 12th Army that were to invade Yugoslavia from Romania assembled near Timișoara (Temeschwar).

 Between November 1940 and February 1941, the Luftwaffe gradually moved 135 fighters and reconnaissance aircraft into Romania (in 22–26 squadrons).
 In early April 1941 they moved a further 600 aircraft from France, Africa, and Sicily into Romania and Bulgaria in a period of ten days.
 The fighter and reconnaissance craft were sent to fields in Arad, Deva, and Turnu Severin.
 On 12 February Britain broke off diplomatic relations with Romania on the grounds that it was an enemy-occupied country.